The Web address of this article is http://sfhelp.org/grief/basics.htm

 mourning both mean

-a significant loss over time - unless by the loser and/or their
+a significant loss over time - unless

 environment.

-good grief means an unhindered natural process that completes well enough to allow the loser to (a) fully accept
+process that completes well enough to allow the loser to (a) fully accept

-normal life and form new bonds.
+normal life interests and form new bonds.

 grief levels